Estate Planning May Seem Like No Fun But It Has To Be Done!

 - Take out a life insurance policy to fund the final tax bill.

-Families are complicated – which means that estate planning is fraught potential pitfalls.
-Jim Yih the founder of RetireHappy.ca has some ideas to avoid these sort of issues:
+Families are complicated, meaning estate planning is fraught with potential pitfalls.
+Jim Yih, the founder of RetireHappy.ca, has some ideas to avoid these sorts of issues:

 “My best advice is to be careful.
-A lot of people simply choose a family member like a spouse or child without really thinking it through.
-Do you have kids or family members that don’t get along?
+Many choose a family member, like a spouse or child, without thinking it through.
+Do you have kids or family members who don’t get along?
 Will it create problems choosing one over another?
-Is it beneficial or problematic to list more than 1 executor?
+Is it beneficial or problematic to list more than one executor?
 Will they have time?
-Do they have the mental and financial capability to deal with an estate?
+Do they have the mental and financial capability to deal with an estate?”

-The other tip is to help your executor by communicating with them and helping them with the necessary information on where to find the required doucments when you pass away.
-The job of an executor is a very difficult one because there is often so much unknown and the person with all the answers is not there to help.
+The other tip is to help your executor by communicating with them and providing them with the necessary information on where to find the required documents when you pass away.
+The job of an executor is a very difficult because there is often so much unknown, and the person with all the answers is not there to help.

-Make sure the executor knows where your will is kept.
-Keep your will and all-important financial documents in a safe and fireproof location and make sure the executor knows where you keep important financial papers.”
+Keep your will and all-important financial documents in a safe and fireproof location, and make sure the executor knows where you keep important financial papers.

-At the end of the day, estate planning must include details of how you want your final hurrah to play out.
-Some people want an elaborate burial and funeral, while others simply want a cremation.
+Estate planning must include details of how you want your final hurrah to play out.
+Some people wish for an elaborate burial and funeral, while others want a cremation.

 The difference is HUGE when it comes to finances and planning.